Maples7/study-notes/Swift/README.md

 - For class instances, a constant property can be modified during initialization only by the class that introduces it.
 It can’t be modified by a subclass.

 - We don't use argument labels when calling a function through a variable that's of type function.

+- When we use `let` to declare a variable of type `struct`, we can NOT call its `mutating` members then.